doctor-gonzo/twitter_bio_search/README.md

-# twitter_bio_search
+# Twitter Followers Bio Search
-Search the bios of followers for a particular twitter account for key words
+Search the bios of followers for a particular twitter account for key words, using tweepy and twitter API

-Uses tweepy